mellor-lab/bristol-neuroscience-data-guide/documentation/Repository Management with GIN Client.md

 (doc-gin-client-associate-remote)=
 ## Associate a Remote Repository with the Local Repository
-In order to associate a remote repository with a local repository, while located in the local repository root directory type the following command in the terminal
+In order to associate a remote repository with the local repository, while located in the local repository root directory type the following command in the terminal
 ```
 gin add-remote <repo-name> <alias:repo-path>
 ```